 What age is considered a toddler?

-The toddler age group begins at one year old, and although the end of the toddler age range is less certain, it is typically assumed to conclude when a kid reaches three.
-There are no strict upper limits, but we consider toddlers one to three and preschoolers three to five, explains Dr Rani Koppula, General Surgeon, Gleneagles Hospital, Hyderabad.Toddler age range: 1– 2 years old:
+The toddler age group begins at one year old, and although the end of the toddler age range is less certain, it is typically assumed to conclude when a child reaches three.
+There are no strict upper limits, but we consider toddlers one to three and preschoolers three to five, explains Dr Rani Koppula, General Surgeon, Gleneagles Hospital, Hyderabad.Toddlerhood is a period of significant developmental milestones and behavioural changes.
+Here's what to anticipate at each step of the toddler age range:

-During his or her first year of toddlerhood, your child grows at a rapid pace.
-While most parents excitedly anticipate their child's first steps and words, there are several minor but equally important milestones to look forward to between one and two years old.- Walk and even start to run
+During their first year of toddlerhood, your child grows at a rapid pace.
+While most parents excitedly anticipate their child's first steps and words, there are several minor but equally important milestones to look forward to between one and two years old.Milestones: Toddlers begin to develop their fine and gross motor abilities at this age, according to Dr Rani.
+Toddlers in this age group can usually:

 - Stand on tiptoes to readily see concealed items